Hectoris919/CBLG-Datapack-By-Hectoris919/README.md

 ***Method 1:***

 Click on the "CBLG Datapack by Hectoris919.zip" file in this repository and then click the download button to the right of the file.
-Notice that the file you just downloaded is named "CBLG Datapack by Hectoris919.zip," not "CBLG-Datapack-by-Hectoris919.zip".
+Notice that the file you just downloaded is named "CBLG Datapack by Hectoris919.zip" not "CBLG-Datapack-by-Hectoris919.zip".
 This file should be recognized by minecraft and you should be able to use this datapack in your world.

 ***Method 2:***

 Take the file downloaded from clicking the "Clone or Download" button and extract it.
-You should see a folder named
+You should see a folder named "CBLG-Datapack-by-Hectoris919-master."
+Inside this folder is both this README.md file and the CBLG Datapack by Hectoris919.zip file.
+Copy the .zip into your world's datapack folder and reload your world.
+You should now be able to use this datapack